Personalized

 Long-Term Effects of Untreated OSA

-For many years, research has shown there is a definitive link between Obstructive Sleep Apnea and:
+Research has consistently shown a definitive link between Obstructive Sleep Apnea and:

 – Type 2 Diabetes